 What’s the test for?

-This simple carbohydrate, sugar and lactose intolerance breath test can provide information on whether you have an intolerance to sugars such as lactose or fructose and certain carbohydrates.
+These simple carbohydrate intolerance breath tests can provide information on whether you have an intolerance to sugars such as lactose or fructose and certain carbohydrates.

 About the procedure